ibm-cloud-docs/secure-enterprise/deploy-regions.md

 {: #regions-first-deploy}
 {: step}

 As an Editor on the {{site.data.keyword.cloud}} Projects service, you can approve the configuration changes and deploy the configuration.
-It can be beneficial to deploy your first configuration to make sure your changes work as expected.
+It can be beneficial to deploy your first configuration to make sure that your changes work as expected.
 Then, if the deployment is successful, you can continue to create your second configuration.

 You must address any outstanding **Needs attention** items on the **Overview** tab before you can approve and deploy your configurations.
 {: tip}